TishTishTish/TheLastCookie/the-last-cookie-project-plan.md

 # <ins>The Last Cookie</ins>

-##by: Jo Baker,  Anna R, Funmi Falegan, Karan Kaur & Tish Selakanabarajah
+##by: Jo Baker,  Anna Robertson, Funmi Falegan, Karan Kaur & Ahartisha Selakanabarajah

 ###**1.
 What are we building?**